resource-watch/slate/source/includes/api/_dataset.md

 curl -X GET https://api.resourcewatch.org/v1/dataset?vocabulary[legacy]=umd
 ```

 The dataset list provides a wide range of parameters that you can use to tailor your dataset listing.
 Most of these parameters reflect fields you'll find in a dataset itself (which you can learn more about in the [Dataset reference](#dataset-reference) section), while others are convenience filters for things like user role or favourites.
-These parameters can be combined into a complex `and` logic query.

-Here's the comprehensive list of filters supported by datasets:
+Filtering datasets adheres to the conventions defined in the [Filter guidelines for the RW API](/index-rw.html#filtering), so we strongly recommend reading that section before proceeding.
+In addition to these conventions, you can use the following fields as filters supported by the dataset list endpoint:

 Filter         | Description                                                                  | Type        | Expected values
 -------------- | ---------------------------------------------------------------------------- | ----------- | -------------------------------------------------------------------------------